UoYOllie/UnderCooked/docs/_pages/index.md

 - **Hud** is a superclass which easily allows for the addition of information on the screen during gameplay.
 - **GameHud** displays the number of customers remaining, as well as a time taken to complete the task.
-- **InstructionHud** displays the controls during gameplay, so the player always has a guide to tell them what to do next.
+- **InstructionHud** displays the controls during gameplay, so the cook always has a guide to tell them what to do next.
 - None of the other Helper classes were orignally added into the initial UML, as none of them directly correlated to a user requirement.
 Rather, these classes were gradually added throughout development to allow for other classes to function properly, letting the other classes complete their assigned user requirement.
 - **Constants** simply contained some global values.